 have been treated to help it “survive” the journey.

 - The same applies to “out of season” produce,

 Certain fruits and vegetables have been identified as containing the highest

 concentration of pesticide residues, and have been nicknamed “the Dirty Dozen”…

 - imported grapes

-Two other foods – kale/collard greens and green beans – are commonly found to be contaminated with organophosphate insecticides, even though they don’t fully meet the criteria for inclusion on the Dirty Dozen list.
+One other food – hot peppers – are commonly found to be contaminated with organophosphate insecticides, even though they don’t fully meet the criteria for inclusion on the Dirty Dozen list.
 So these foods have been given their own mini list – called the ‘Plus’ list – meaning it’s worth buying the organic version of these foods too.

 The items found to be LOWEST in pesticide residues are

 - sweet corn